IntersectMBO/plutus/plutus-benchmark/README.md

    * To run the benchmarks using cabal, type a command like this
        * `cabal bench plutus-benchmark:nofib` (run all benchmarks; this will take a long time)
-       * `cabal bench plutus-benchmark:nofib --ba "clausify/formula2 -L300"` (run the `clausify/formula2`
-          benchmark with a time limit of 300 seconds)
-       * `cabal run plutus-benchmark:nofib`
-       * `cabal run plutus-benchmark:nofib -- clausify/formula2 -L300`

-     The difference is that `cabal run` runs the benchmarks with the working directory set to the shell's current working directory, but `cabal bench` sets the working directory to the `plutus-benchmark` directory.
+       * `cabal run plutus-benchmark:nofib` (runs the benchmarks with the working directory set to the shell's current working directory. `cabal bench` sets the working directory to the `plutus-benchmark` directory.)

-   * By default, the `nofib` benchmarks are run for a minimum of **60 seconds each** in order to get a statistically reasonable number of executions.
+       * `cabal run plutus-benchmark:nofib -- clausify/formula2 -L300` (run the `clausify/formula2` benchmark with a time limit of 300 seconds.
+By default, the `nofib` benchmarks are run for a minimum of **60 seconds each** in order to get a statistically reasonable number of executions.
      You can change this with Criterion's `-L` option.
-With the 60 second limit the entire suite takes perhaps 20-40 minutes to run (although this will depend on the hardware).
+With the 60 second limit the entire suite takes perhaps 20-40 minutes to run (although this will depend on the hardware))

 See also [nofib/README.md](./nofib/README.md).